JaMugen/Module-1-Assignment/readme.md

 git branch wil print a list of branches

 Providing a new branch name as an argument will create a new branch

+git checkout Will switch to new branch

+-b allows the creation of a branch provided as an argument tha twill be switched to.